open-guides/og-aws/README.md

 	-	🔸 Limitation or quirk (where it’s not quite so bad)
 	-	🐥 Relatively new or immature services
 	-	⏱ Performance discussions
-	-	⛓ Lock-in (decisions that are likely to tie you to AWS in a new or significant way)
+	-	⛓ Lock-in: Products or decisions that are likely to tie you to AWS in a new or significant way — that is, later moving to a non-AWS alternative would be costly in terms of engineering effort
 	-	🚪 Alternative non-AWS options
-	-	💸 Cost issues and discussion
+	-	💸 Cost issues, discussion, and gotchas
 	-	🕍 A mild warning attached to “full solution” or opinionated frameworks that may take significant time to understand and/or might not fit your needs exactly; the opposite of a point solution (the cathedral is a nod to [Raymond’s metaphor](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar)\)
-	-	🚧 Areas where correction or improvement are needed (possibly with link to an issue — do help)
+	-	🚧 Areas where correction or improvement are needed (possibly with link to an issue — do help!)

 General Information
 -------------------